feridunAKYOL/Driving-Licence-App/development-strategy.md

 ## 5. User Story: Recover/Reset Password

-* If a user forget his/her password he can recover/reset his password (he will be asked some special questions to reset).
+* If a user forget his/her password he/she  can recover/reset his/his password by clicking forget password link.
+- user will be asked to give answer to security questions.
+- user will enter new password and then reset it.

-## 6. User Story: Reset Password
+## 6. User Story: Successful Reset Password

-* If a user successfully signs in, he can go to his home page by clicking his name.
+* If a user successfully reset password user can signs in, user can go to his/her home page.

 ## 7. User Story: User Page